 Suppose $M$ is a model of $ZFC$ and there is a inaccessible cardinal $\lambda$ in $M$.
 The Levy partial order $\col$ produces a generic extension $M[G]$ of $M$ where $\lambda$ becomes $\aleph_1$.
-Solovay's model is obtained by taking the submodel of $M[G]$ formed by all the sets hereditarily definable in $M[G]$ from a sequence of ordinals (see \cite{math}, or \cite{je}).
+Solovay's model (see \cite{sol}) is obtained by taking the submodel of $M[G]$ formed by all the sets hereditarily definable in $M[G]$ from a sequence of ordinals (see \cite{math}, or \cite{je}).

-In \cite{math}, Mathias shows that if $V=L$, $\lambda$ is a Mahlo cardinal, and $V[G]$ is a generic extension obtained by forcing with $\col$, then every set of real numbers defined in the generic extension from a sequence of ordinals is $\mathcal H-Ramsey$ for $\mathcal H$ a selective coideal.
-This result can be extended to semiselective coideals under suitable large cardinal hypothesis.
+In \cite{math}, Mathias shows that if $V=L$, $\lambda$ is a Mahlo cardinal, and $V[G]$ is a generic extension obtained by forcing with $\col$, then every set of real numbers defined in the generic extension from a sequence of ordinals is $\mathcal H$-Ramsey for $\mathcal H$ a selective co-ideal.
+This result can be extended to semiselective co-ideals under suitable large cardinal hypothesis.